 Yet imagine we must, because capitalism has reached a tipping point where it has spun out of control.
 Capitalism and its side-effects are actively destroying the lives of billions of people on the planet.
 As detailed in the previous chapters, there are so many negatives now attached to capitalism, so much absurdity, and so much damage being caused by capitalism, that capitalism must be replaced by a new economic system that is much, much better for the 99%.

-Let’s look at some simple questions that would be logical to ask about any new economic system we are contemplating:
+Let’s look at some simple questions that would be logical to ask about any new economic system:

 - Do we want there to be vast slums, favelas, ghettos, refugee camps, etc. on planet Earth, where billions of people are living in squalor, without access to basics like clean water and electricity, and where the living conditions promote disease and pestilence?
 Of course not.
 Again, these conditions are utterly absurd, but are a direct result of capitalism.
 No human being should be forced to live this way.
 We need a new economic system that completely eliminates slums and related poverty.